SiyiP/linked-blog-starter-md/11 HEENT/SFP Skull_Reaves.md

 - crista galli - follows the frontal crest down a bit more
 - cribriform plate - on the wall where ts near the crista galli/frontal crest. wewill see ths in lab, there's holes that are meant for the olfactory bulb / to pass thru here.

-middle cranila fossa - posterior ot **lesser wing of sphenoid bone**
+middle cranila fossa - posterior to **lesser wing of sphenoid bone**
 - has temporal lobes

 posterior cranial fossa